PLX Purple Martins - Year by Year

 The Purple Martins are a migratory species, flying to South America for the winter.
 They return to our area usually during the month of April.
 In August, their Premigratory Roost at Nimisila Reservoir is a spectacular sight, with some 5000 to 10,000 Martins stopping over to rest briefly before proceeding on their long journey.

-PLPMA has use of the State Park barn for the winter.
+PLPMA has use of a barn for the winter.
 It is heated and can be used for care and storage of the gourds during the colder months.
 Also, in checking at Y-Noah site, Larry Hunter discovered that there were at least two nests we didn’t know about.
 These birds were not in our count, so we had more than we thought.

 Portage Lakes Purple Martin Timeline & Annual Notes